molivefr/demo-lex-enterprise/README.md

 # Installation instructions

-## Create a config.json file an place it in src/main/resources/static
+## Create a config.json file and place it in src/main/resources/static

 The config.json file must have the folloving structure